OTRS Work Analysis Software Case Study

 Being a supervisor, I regularly visit the shop floor to find out how our operators are doing.
 Recently, some operators started to report to me how much reduction they were able to achieve against the standard work time.
 I had never received this type of comment before the introduction of OTRS.
 I am very pleased to see operators on the shop floor are motivated and are trying to implement improvements willingly.

 Section Chief, Assembly Section, Assembly Division, Manufacturing Department

 Mr Yoshimi Hirohata

 Production Engineering Section, Assembly Section, Manufacturing Department

-OTRS is a time and motion analysis software product supported by Shinka Management, with an installation base of 6000 licenses spanning 20 countries.
+OTRS is a time and motion analysis software product developed by Broadleaf and supported by Shinka Management, with an installation base of 6000 licenses spanning 20 countries.